 Deciding where to go is tough, especially if you’re not sure whether cannabis is frowned upon or not.
 Wouldn’t it be wonderful to have a list of the countries where weed is legal and avoid all the research yourself?

 We’ve done the hard work for you!
-Read on for the lowdown on weed-friendly countries in 2022.
+Read on for the lowdown on weed-friendly countries.
 Once we’re done, you can book that flight ticket, knowing you can enjoy a joint or two while away.

 Hop aboard, and join us on a marijuana-friendly world tour!